 To make things simple our normal fee is a $310 out-of-pocket expense, payable on the day as you leave the Emergency Centre.

 The remainder of our costs are covered by Medicare, which can vary depending on the duration and complexity of your visit.
-This Medicare component will also be charged to you and then reimbursed to a bank account of your choice, usually next business day if not immediately.
+With your approval, this Medicare component will be billed to Medicare on your behalf.

 If you need services such as X-rays or blood tests, the most common ones will also be paid for by Medicare.
-The main exception to this is an MRI scan which can range from $195 to $470 if it is particularly complex (multiple regions).
-Another example is an accelerated test for infectious disease, which can cost $50.
+The main exception is an accelerated test for infectious disease, which can cost $50.
 These fees and Medicare claims will come via our partners such as QML Pathology and Buderim Private Medical Imaging.

 We are open 24 hours a day, every day.
 After-hours there are some surcharges to be aware of.
 We charge an additional $20 for the consultation and $50 for radiology, bringing the typical total to $380 out-of-pocket expense.